PyCQA/bandit/README.rst

 The answer to this question depends on the project(s) you will be running Bandit against.
 If your project is only compatible with Python 2.7, you should install Bandit to run under Python 2.7.
-If your project is only compatible with Python 3.4, then use 3.4.
+If your project is only compatible with Python 3.5, then use 3.5 respectively.
 If your project supports both, you *could* run Bandit with both versions but you don't have to.

 Bandit uses the `ast` module from Python's standard library in order to analyze your Python code.
 The `ast` module is only able to parse Python code that is valid in the version of the interpreter from which it is imported.
-In other words, if you try to use Python 2.7's `ast` module to parse code written for 3.4 that uses, for example, `yield from` with asyncio, then you'll have syntax errors that will prevent Bandit from working properly.
-Alternatively, if you are relying on 2.7's octal notation of `0777` then you'll have a syntax error if you run Bandit on 3.4.
+In other words, if you try to use Python 2.7's `ast` module to parse code written for 3.5 that uses, for example, `yield from` with asyncio, then you'll have syntax errors that will prevent Bandit from working properly.
+Alternatively, if you are relying on 2.7's octal notation of `0777` then you'll have a syntax error if you run Bandit on 3.x.

 References